Fans had to order generic Capitals jerseys at Verizon Center on Monday...

 Playing Words With Karl Alzner

-A couple months ago, Karl Alzner Tweeted that he had started playing Words With Friends and included his username (kalzner).
+A couple months ago, Karl Alzner Tweeted that he had started playing Words With Friends and included his username (kalzner) UPDATE: It’s Karlzner now).
 Caps Outsider had a one-on-one with him about his spelling skills.

 Capitals Outsider: How did you get started playing?

 Karl Alzner: “I started playing last year when I got an iPhone and Brooks Laich played quite a bit, and DJ King played.
 I had played scrabble on my iPad before and I figured it was pretty much the same thing, so I started playing.”

 CO: Why did you advertise it on Twitter?

 KA: “It was because I was bored.
 I wanted something to do on my phone, and I figured this way I’d always have a game going at least that I could play.
 I’ve played probably, I don’t even know, maybe 150 games since then.
 So it’s definitely kept me busy.”